Associate Director of Student and Young Alumni Engagement

 2 East South Street

-The Senior Challenge is Knox's Senior Class gift program.
-The chairs of the Knox Fund Steering Committee "challenge" the Senior Class to make a significant gift to Knox in honor of their class's achievements.
-If the Senior Class members meet that challenge, the chair will match the total class gift up to $2,500.
+The Senior Challenge is Knox's senior class gift program.
+Alumni challenge the senior class to make a significant gift to Knox in honor of their class's achievements.

 The 2019 Senior Challenge exceeded both their participation goal and gifts raised.
 Sixty-three percent of the class made a gift to Knox and over $5,000 was raised against goals of 50 percent participation and $5,000 raised.
 Knox Trustee Nyerere Billups '99 presented the class with $3,000 in challenge gifts for meeting and exceeding the goals and encouraged the class to continue to give back to Knox, no matter the size of the gift.